-Impact Religion: Yes

-Religion Groups Impacted: residents Eclipse data shows that the religion of a large number of long-term residents is not recorded.
+Impact Religion: Yes Religion Groups Impacted: Eclipse data shows that the religion of a large number of long-term residents is not recorded.
 Where it is recorded the main religion amongst residents is Christian.

 Religion or beliefs Long term residents

-Christian 47.37%
+Christian 47%

-No Religion 10.53%
+No Religion 9%

-Other Religion 10.53%
+Other Religion 9%

-Sikh 1.75%
+Sikh 2%

-Not Recorded 29.82%
+Not Recorded 33%

-Religion Impact Details: beliefs are faith room or groups activity/me will neces Centres o Arrangements to accommodate residents' and visitors' religious beliefs are made at the existing Care Centres.
+Religion Impact Details:

+Arrangements to accommodate residents' and visitors' religious beliefs are made at the existing Care Centres.
 There is a multifaith room at each centre and visits from faith leaders to residents or groups of residents are facilitated through, for example, use of activity/meeting rooms for communal worship.
-The preferred option will necessitate all long-term residents moving to alternative Care Centres operated by private care providers, some of which may not be able to accommodate residents religious beliefs so easily.
+The alternative proposed option will necessitate long-term residents moving to Kenrick Centre or alternative provision operated by private care providers, some of which may not be able to accommodate residents religious beliefs so easily.
+Those who move to Kenrick Centre will not be impacted because there is provision available for taking care of religious beliefs.

-No issues specific to this protected characteristic were raised in the consultation feedback.
+No issues specific to this protected characteristic were raised in the consultations.